 – The volume with which food items are produced (other than milk and milk products and meat and meat products) does not exceed 100 kg/ltr per day or

-– Obtainment or management as well as accumulation of milk is up to 500 litres of milk per day or
+– Obtainment or management, as well as accumulation of milk, is up to 500 liters of milk per day or

 – Butchering competency is 2 large animals or 10 small animals or 50 poultry birds per day or less.

-Frivolous food trade operators are needed to acquire a FSSAI registration through submitting an application for registration in Form A. On submission of a FSSAI registration form, the registration shall be given or application rebuffed in writing within 7 days of receipt of an application by the authority.
+Frivolous food trade operators are needed to acquire an FSSAI registration through submitting an application for registration in Form A. On submission of an FSSAI registration form, the registration shall be given or the application rebuffed in writing within 7 days of receipt of an application by the authority.

 FSSAI enrollment certificate includes the details of registration as well as a picture of the candidate.
 The certificate must be noticeably displayed at the place of food business, at all times while carrying on with the food business.

-Any person or entity that can not not be classified as a minor food business operator is mandatorily required to obtain a FSSAI license in order to operate a food business in our country.
+Any person or entity that cannot be classified as a minor food business operator is mandatorily required to obtain an FSSAI license in order to operate a food business in our country.
 FSSAI license is of two types:

-These are distinguished on the basis of size and nature of the business.
+These are distinguished on the basis of the size and nature of the business.
 Depending on these two factors, the licensing authority also changes.
-Large food manufacturer / processors / transporters and importers of food products need the central FSSAI license; on the other hand, state FSSAI license is needed for medium sized food manufacturers, processor and transporters.
+Large food manufacturers/processors/transporters and importers of food products need the central FSSAI license; on the other hand, a state FSSAI license is needed for medium-sized food manufacturers, processors, and transporters.

-The fee as well as method for acquiring a FSSAI license is more extensive in comparison to the process of FSSAI registration.
-FSSAI license application is prescribed as well as recommended to be made in Form B to the appropriate Licensing Authority in addition to the necessary self-attested declaration, affidavit and annexures, as applicable.
+The fee, as well as method for acquiring an FSSAI license, is more extensive in comparison to the process of FSSAI registration.
+FSSAI license application is prescribed as well as recommended to be made in Form B to the appropriate Licensing Authority in addition to the necessary self-attested declaration, affidavit, and annexures, as applicable.

 FSSAI license is granted for a time span of 1 to 5 years as requested by the food business operator.
-Higher fee shall be applicable for obtaining FSSAI license for further more years.
+The higher fee shall be applicable for obtaining an FSSAI license for furthermore years.
 If in case, registration is acquired for one or two years, then the license can be renewed by making an application, no later than 30 days prior to the expiry date of the FSSAI license.

-All registered or licensed person under the FSSAI have to abide by the rules and regulation under the FSS Act, 2006.
-A food safety official normally conducts investigation of the food business operators facility in order to identify the level of compliance with the regulations through use of a checklist.
+All registered or licensed persons under the FSSAI have to abide by the rules and regulations under the FSS Act, 2006.
+A food safety official normally conducts an investigation of the food business operator’s facility in order to identify the level of compliance with the regulations through the use of a checklist.
 Based on the compliance level, the food safety officer marks it as: